 • Don’t worry too much about kids getting into junk food when at a friend’s house for a birthday party or a sleepover.
 Kids have to be kids!
 They’ll figure it out as they get older which way they want to go, trust me on this; it worked for me!

-If you’ve been thinking about getting more healthy food into your life, you must check out the 30 Day Paleo Challenge we have going on right now!
+If you’ve been thinking about getting more healthy food into your life, you must check out the Hot Melt 30!
 You’ll also get access to our private Facebook Group and get the support you need to help everyone in your family feel way better!
 Get all the details here!